natural/zukai/README.md

 ###### `object.del([options], [callback])`

-Delete the model object from the model's bucket.
+Deletes the model object from the model's bucket.
 Returns a promise.

   * `options`, optional hash, passed to the connection `del` call
   * `callback`, optional function, called with `(error)` after delete is